 Walk along Andrassy Avenue to see architecture that has been renovated and refreshed, as well as mansions that are crumbling.
-The opera house is also along this avenue and guided tours are also possible.
+It’s along this walk where you can see both the grittiness and rebirth of Budapest over the past decades.
+The State Opera House is along Andrassy Avenue and guided tours are also possible.

 After dark, be sure to see Budapest’s city lights from the water.
-There are numerous boat tours operating from piers along the Pest side of the Danube.
-You can arrange to take a sightseeing tour to loop past Budapest’s main sights and under its bridges or opt for a lengthier dinner cruise.
+Boats operate from piers along the Pest side of the Danube.
+You can pre-arrange to take a sightseeing tour to loop past Budapest’s main sights and under its bridges or opt for a lengthier dinner cruise.

-Have a Hungarian Beer at a Ruins Bar, like the touristy but, still, fun Szimpla Kert where different music plays in each room and the decor is fashioned with old computers, a car, and other odd salvage bits.
+Later, have a Hungarian Beer at the Budapest Ruins Bars, like the touristy but, still, fun Szimpla Kert where different music plays in each room and the decor is fashioned with old computers, a car, and other odd salvage bits.

 Budapest’s main train station is Keleti.
 Trains from Vienna are 2 1/2 hours while trains from Prague are just under 7 hours long.
-Use the super helpful site Seat 61 to research your train options, as well as for links leading you to the country-specific site to purchase train tickets directly, rather than using a more expensive third-party site.
+Use the super helpful site Seat 61 to research your train options and plan to buy your train tickets ahead of time, as prices tend to go up the closer the departure date gets.

 Where to Eat:

-Visit the Great Market Hall and walk through aisle after aisle of the finest meats, bread, and produce.
+Visit the Great Market Hall and walk through aisle after aisle of fresh meats, bread, and produce.
 Head to the upper level to order a Langos and other Hungarian specialties, like Goulash.
-The market is as much a sight to see, as it is the locals’ place to shop for food.
+The market is as much a sight to see, as it is a place where locals shop for food.

-The area in and around the Ruins Bars is an up and coming trendy area of Budapest.
+The area in and around the Ruins Bars is also an up-and-coming foodie area of Budapest.
 You’ll find cuisine that ranges from traditional Hungarian to tacos to Kosher vegetarian.